C-F-K/cambion/README.md

 - build on the body slot system so that you can steal people's mundane clothes, armor, or both
 - you have to listen to someone speak for a while to be able to mimic their voice, otherwise you have a chance to arouse suspicion
 - similarly, you have to have some privacy and quiet to study someone's body in order to mimic their appearance perfectly
+- you get +2 to any stat you choose; you can re-assign it when you get up in the morning and/or once per day while changing shape
+- you can make and consume up to 5 potions of +1 ability score; these are added to the pool of what you can reassign when able
+- maybe also reassign feats but require specific training? maybe you can re-learn the last 3 or so a la Tales of Maj'Eyal
 - Lovecraftian Hidden Fun Stuff woOooOoOoOo~

 #### assassin